MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgPrivilegedAccessRoleDefinition.md

         - `[Email <String>]`: The email address of the user subject.
 If the subject is in other types, it is empty.
         - `[PrincipalName <String>]`: The principal name of the user subject.
 If the subject is in other types, it is empty.
         - `[Type <String>]`: The type of the subject.
 The value can be User, Group, and ServicePrincipal.
       - `[SubjectId <String>]`: Required.
-The id of the subject which the role assignment request is associated with.
+The unique identifier of the principal or subject that the role assignment request is associated with.
+Principals can be users, groups, or service principals.
       - `[Type <String>]`: Required.
 Representing the type of the operation on the role assignment.
 The possible values are: AdminAdd , UserAdd , AdminUpdate , AdminRemove , UserRemove , UserExtend , AdminExtend , UserRenew , AdminRenew.
     - `[RoleAssignments <IMicrosoftGraphGovernanceRoleAssignment[]>]`: The collection of role assignments for the resource.
       - `[Id <String>]`: Read-only.